D7562, 7562, 25212

 The year closed with 25212 working the 18.20 Glasgow Central - Manchester Victoria forward from Preston on December 30th & 31st - hopefully the nights weren't too chilly.

 The workings for 1984 focused generally on the North West.
 Weather problems on January 23rd saw the 10.15 Euston - Glasgow Central hauled from Carlisle to Newcastle by 25212 & 25185, where the train was terminated.
-Class 25’s were still frequent visitors to Parkeston, often heading back to the LMR on the evening Parkeston – Ditton working so noted were 25095 & 25212 on February 16th.
+On February 15th 25212 worked the afternoon Fords Halewood - Whitemoor, the next day (16th) the evening Parkeston – Ditton working was noted with 25095 & 25212 on February 16th.

 The 21.44 Preston - Liverpool was worked by 25212 on April 13th, whilst on May 28th a Blackpool North - Manchester Victoria was worked to Preston by 25212.